Misterio77/nix-starter-configs/README.md

 - `git add` and `git push` your changes!
 Or at least copy them somewhere if you're on a live medium.

-## Bootstrapping

-To get everything up and running, you need flake-enabled nix and/or home-manager.

-Simple, just run `nix develop` (if you've already enabled flakes) or `nix-shell`.
-You should be good to go now.

 ## Usage

 - Run `sudo nixos-rebuild switch --flake .#hostname` to apply your system